Lozon95/MSc_GeoAI_proj/README.md

 # MSc Project – GeoAI Soil Classification

-This repository contains my MSc project in Geomatics (GIS & Remote Sensing).
+This repository contains a MSc course project in Geospatial AI.
 The project explores soil classification using **Convolutional Neural Networks (CNNs)** and **transfer learning with VGG16**.

 ## 📂 Structure